zlatkopejic/ceptcha/ceptcha/README.txt

 Look code of the index.php file.
 There is example how to use ceptcha.

-You can change some of the futures of ceptcha image in the method in picture.php file.
+You can change some of the features of ceptcha image in the method in picture.php file.
-If you wan't to make biger change go to Captcha.php file or Captcha_Abstract.php
+If you want to make bigger change go to Ceptcha.php file or Captcha_Abstract.php